awsdocs/amazon-eks-user-guide/doc_source/calico.md

    kubectl apply -f https://raw.githubusercontent.com/aws/amazon-vpc-cni-k8s/master/config/v1.0/calico.yaml
    ```

-1. Watch the `kube-system` daemon sets and wait for the `calico-node` daemonset to have the `DESIRED` number of pods in the `READY` state\.
+1. Watch the `kube-system` daemon sets and wait for the `calico-node` daemon set to have the `DESIRED` number of pods in the `READY` state\.
 When this happens, Calico is working\.

    ```
    kubectl get daemonset calico-node --namespace=kube-system